GoogleChromeLabs/web-ai-demos/perf-client-side-gemma-no-worker/README.md

-# Client-side Gemma with MediaPipe in a worker
+# Client-side Gemma with MediaPipe without a worker

 ## Why this demo

-* This demo showcases web performance/UX tips for client-side AI (in-browser).
-It shows that using a worker frees up the main thread (the animation runs smoothly).
-It also includes an implementation of message passing between the worker and the main thread, to display model readiness status updates to the user.
+* This demo showcases is the non-worker pendant of the [worker demo](https://github.com/GoogleChromeLabs/web-ai-demos/tree/main/perf-client-side-gemma-worker).
+It shows that not using a worker creates a performance bottleneck: the animation jitters, because the model preparation steps and the inference work take place on the main thread.
 * The demo uses the Gemma 2B model, with the [MediaPipe LLM Inference API](https://ai.google.dev/edge/mediapipe/solutions/genai/llm_inference/web_js) (see [npm package](https://www.npmjs.com/package/@mediapipe/tasks-genai)).

 <p align="center">